EdnahM/Docker-Walkthough/README.md

-# English ↔ Swahili Translator
+# Dockerized English ↔ Swahili Translator -Dekut Walk Tghrough

 A simple, elegant web application for translating between English and Swahili using OpenAI's GPT API.
 Built with Flask and designed to be easily dockerized and deployed.